hugo53/hugo53.github.io/pages/ielts/index.md

 3. [http://www.ielts-blog.com/](http://www.ielts-blog.com/).
 There are many writing samples and real questions also are usually updated.

 4. [http://ielts-yasi.englishlab.net/index.htm](http://ielts-yasi.englishlab.net/index.htm).
-Some people said that it is a huge resouces  which is comprised of deverse kinds of practices.
+Some people said that it is a huge resouce which is comprised of deverse kinds of practices.

 *Inspired by [VIC's post](https://www.facebook.com/VietnameseIELTSCommunity/posts/591364340887250).*